tlswg/tls13-spec/draft-ietf-tls-tls13.md

 bad_record_mac
-: This alert is returned if a record is received which cannot be unprotected.
-Because AEAD algorithms combine decryption and verification, this message is used for all unprotection failures.
+: This alert is returned if a record is received which cannot be deprotected.
+Because AEAD algorithms combine decryption and verification, this message is used for all deprotection failures.
   This message is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).